-The History & Political Science Department offers many exciting opportunities for students to engage in high-impact student learning experiences by working with their professors in student-faculty research projects.
+The History, Politics & Global Studies Department offers many exciting opportunities for students to engage in high-impact student learning experiences by working with their professors in student-faculty research projects.
 Students can receive course credit and hone their skills in gathering, analyzing, and interpreting primary historical documents and secondary works, and presenting their findings at prestigious regional and national academic conferences.
 In practical terms, such student-faculty research projects function as a kind of informal honors program within the department.

-For instance, in the 2011-12 and 2012-13 academic years, Assistant Professor of History Dr. Michael Schroeder worked with more than a dozen students under the auspices of an Arnold Grant in Experiential Education on his digital historical archive project on the Sandino rebellion in Nicaragua in the 1920s and 1930s.
+In the 2011-12 and 2012-13 academic years, Dr. Michael Schroeder worked with more than a dozen students under the auspices of an Arnold Grant in Experiential Education on his digital historical archive project on the Sandino rebellion in Nicaragua in the 1920s and 1930s.
 Students undertook a wide range of research tasks, including transcribing and translating primary documents, building interactive digital maps, and taking several research trips to the U.S. National Archives in Washington D.C.
 Pictured at right after a long but exhilarating day working in the archives are (left to right) LVC student researchers Giovanna Ortiz (PSC, INT '16), Katheryn O'Hara (SPA, INT '15), and Erica Laufer (HIS '15), with Dr. Schroeder.